Moran Zer Katzenstein: Judicial overhaul

 In 2023, as part of the 2023 Israeli judicial reform protests, Bonot Alternativa, under her leadership, initiated the "Handmaids' Protest" which drew inspiration from Margaret Atwood's novel, The Handmaid's Tale and also the TV series The Handmaid's Tale which is based on it.
 The exhibition included hundreds of women throughout Israel silently marching in red cloaks.
 The handmaids became the symbol of the protests against judicial reform and brought the movement led by Zer Katzenstein to the forefront of the struggle, while Zer Katzenstein serves as a frequent speaker at rallies across the country.

 On the morning of 29 June 2023, Zer Katzenstein was detained for questioning by police during a protest near the home of the Minister for the Advancement of the Status of Women, May Golan.
 According to Zer Katzenstein, the Minister is "single-handedly hurting the ongoing struggle for women's rights in Israel".
 Zer Katzenstein was released shortly afterward.

+Political activism

+In May 2026, Yair Golan, Chairman of the Democrats Party, announced that Zer Katzenstein had joined the party.
+In the primary elections held on July 20, 2026, ahead of the 2026 Israeli legislative election, Zer Katzenstein came in at number twelve on the slate.